Notice of Nondiscrimination

 Applicants will be notified of their admission status and the requirements for the degree program upon completion of the academic evaluation.

 Requests for course transfer credit must be made along with the admissions application so that an appropriate degree plan can be developed and accepted by the student.
-Requests by the student for consideration of additional transfer credit can be made at any time prior to graduation provided the University has not already accepted the maximum number of transfer credits permissible.
-Transfer courses are evaluated for relevancy to degree programs and University’s academic standards.
-The Office of the Registrar documents which courses are accepted in transfer and which NCU requirements the course satisfies.
-If quarter or trimester credit hours have been earned for a course to be accepted, they are converted to semester credit hours.
+Requests by the student for consideration of additional transfer credit can be made at any time prior to degree conferral provided the maximum number of transfer credits permissible has not already been accepted by the University.

 Transfer Credit Articulations and Crosswalks